rust-lang/book/second-edition/src/ch01-03-hello-cargo.md

 When your project is finally ready for release, you can use `cargo build --release` to compile your project with optimizations.
 This will create an executable in *target/release* instead of *target/debug*.
-These optimizations make your Rust code run faster, but turning them on makes your program take longer to compile.
+These optimizations make your Rust code run faster, but turning them on increases the compilation time of your program.
 This is why there are two different profiles: one for development when you want to be able to rebuild quickly and often, and one for building the final program you’ll give to a user that won’t be rebuilt repeatedly and that will run as fast as possible.
 If you’re benchmarking the